Anneal-path correction in flux qubits: Results

+So far we have used the circuit model of Eq.~\eqref{eq:H} to measure and analyze the effect of junction asymmetry, and to find annealing paths that correct for the asymmetry induced nonlinear crosstalk.
+In this section, we validate and justify our circuit model by fitting it to spectroscopy data and using the fitted model to investigate and explain the multilevel structure of our CSFQ circuit.

+We probe the dispersive resonator while driving the qubit to perform standard two-tone spectroscopy~\cite{Schuster2005}, varying $\varphi_\text{z}$ and $\varphi_\text{x}$ to change the qubit frequency.
+Using a high qubit drive power allows us to extract the two lowest transition frequencies $\omega_{01}$ and $\omega_{02}$ of the circuit (see Supplementary Note 1 for the data).
+We then find the circuit parameters of our model by fitting the two lowest transition frequencies of the Hamiltonian~\eqref{eq:H} to spectroscopy measurements (see Table~\ref{tab:fit} fit values), with strong agreement between the fitted model and experimental data (see Methods and Supplementary Note 1 for details).
+This gives us a fitted circuit model that we can use to predict other behaviors of our qubit, as we discuss below.

-To investigate the multilevel circuit model, we perform a modified s-curve measurement where in addition to raising the barrier $\varphi_x$, we also \emph{linearly} increase the tilt $\varphi_z$ during each anneal, and repeat for different initial values $\varphi_z(0)$ (illustrated by the slanted lines in Fig.~\ref{fig:d}).
+To investigate the multilevel circuit model, we perform a modified s-curve measurement where in addition to raising the barrier $\varphi_\text{x}$, we also linearly increase the tilt $\varphi_\text{z}$ during each anneal, and repeat for different initial values $\varphi_\text{z}(0)$ (illustrated by the slanted lines in Fig.~\ref{fig:d}).
+During such anneals, the gap of the qubit closes and the population is diabatically transferred to higher qubit energy levels.
 The persistent current measurement results obtained at the end of each anneal are shown by the solid black line in Fig.~\ref{fig:crossing-a}.
-The overall behavior resembles the S-curve of Fig.~\ref{fig:scurve} (nonlinear annealing path), but now exhibits a much wider transition domain, accompanied by multiple sharp features~\cite{Crankshaw2004}.
-We proceed to establish that these features represent resonances between the quantized higher energy levels of the CSFQ.
+The overall behavior resembles the s-curve of Fig.~\ref{fig:scurve}, but now exhibits a much wider transition domain, accompanied by multiple sharp features~\cite{Crankshaw2004}.
+Note that this also shows that a linear correction to the tilt bias is insufficient for mitigating the asymmetry-induced crosstalk that broadens the s-curve width.
+We proceed to establish that these features represent resonances between the quantized higher energy levels of the CSFQ circuit.